brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 27 bht.md

 2. "Christ adorns the Church his bride with holiness as a proof of his regard."
 3. "The true beauty of the church consists in this conjugal chastity, that is, in holiness and purity."

+### Philip Schaff:
+1. "Christ permits neither attendants nor handmaids to present the Bride.
+He alone presents, He receives."
+2. "The church, His Church, is to be presented as 'glorious,' this word being in emphatic position, and explained by what follows."
+3. "The figures taken from the perfection of physical beauty express what is stated without a figure in the next clause: 'That it might be holy and without blemish.'"

 ### Archibald T. Robertson:
 1. "That he might present (ινα παραστηση).
 Final clause with ινα and first aorist active subjunctive of παριστημ (see Colossians 1:22 for parallel) as in 2 Corinthians 11:2 of presenting the bride to the bridegroom."
 2. "Glorious (ενδοξον).
 Used of splendid clothing in Luke 7:25."